dav8t/zkvm/README.md

 # zkvm
-implementation of a zero knowledge virtual machine
+implementation of a zero knowledge virtual machine[open for (good and bad)ideas]
 - [ ] setup
   - [ ] constraints
   - [ ] conditions